MicrosoftDocs/OData-docs/Odata-docs/support/support-policy.md

 Microsoft.AspNetCore 8.x is currently actively supported.
 It supports .NET 5 and later and OData.NET 7.x.

-Microsoft.AspNetCore 7.x is currently actively supports.
+Microsoft.AspNetCore 7.x is currently actively supported but will enter maintenance mode soon.
 It supports .NET Framework 4.5 and later and .NET 5 and later.
 It supports OData.NET 7.x.
-It will enter maintenance mode soon.

 ## AspNet OData